mas-cli/mas/README.md

     497799835 Xcode (7.0)
     446107677 Screens VNC - Access Your Computer From Anywhere (3.6.7)

-   If you want to install the first result that the `search` command would pompt you:
+   If you want to install the first result that the `search` command would prompt you:

      $ mas lucky twitter
      ==> Downloading Twitter